syl20bnr/spacemacs/README.md

 user directory `C:\Users\<username>`.
 Then you can clone Spacemacs into that directory.

-Sometimes you'll get the following error when you first start Emacs:
+If the following error occurs after starting Emacs:

 ```
 The directory ~/.emacs.d/server is unsafe
 ```

-To fix it change the owner of the directory `~/.emacs.d/server`:
+Fix it by changing the owner of the directory `~/.emacs.d/server`:
   - from Properties select the Tab “Security”,
   - select the button “Advanced”,
   - select the Tab “Owner”